 Sweet and Salty Fudge

 Fudge is a Christmas delicacy in our house.
-I usually only make it around the holidays, so my family gets extra excited when they know I’m whipping up a batch of this white chocolate version or my easy chocolate peanut butter fudge recipe.
+I usually only make it around the holidays, so my family gets extra excited when they know I’m whipping up a batch of this white chocolate version, my chocolate fudge recipe or my easy chocolate peanut butter fudge recipe.
 It’s one of our absolute favorite holiday desserts!

 Making homemade fudge is one of my favorite holiday traditions.
 It’s way easier to make than you may think and tastes so delicious.
 The store bought stuff just doesn’t compare once you try the from scratch version.
-It’s the perfect treat to add to a Christmas goodie plate and makes a great neighbor gift idea.
+It’s the perfect treat to add to a Christmas goodie plate and I make this and my rocky road fudge often for a neighbor gift idea.

 This white chocolate fudge is creamy, rich and bursting with sweet white chocolate flavor.
 It’s topped with crunchy cashews for the perfect hint of salt.
 The added marshmallow cream also makes it super soft and luscious…it will literally melt in your mouth!